International Tactical Communications Course

 Special information:

-Students will perform mission planning, craft operational checks, and riverine navigation using maps, charts, and onboard electronic navigating equipment.
-Students will also employ onboard crew-served weapons, conduct security patrols using night vision goggles, conduct vessel board and search, and transport ground forces.
+Students will perform mission planning, craft operational checks, and riverine navigation using maps, charts, and on-board electronic navigation equipment.
+Students will also employ on-board crew-served weapons, conduct security patrols conduct vessel board and search, and transport ground forces.

 International Small Arms Maintenance